 - Agenda – This iOS app specializes in date-focused note taking and checklist creation.

 - Asana – This is a more robust organization tool, that in addition to checklists, lets you create timelines, workflows and kanban boards.
 They offer different tiers ranging from free to $24.99 per year.

 - Remember the Milk – While Remember the Milk does offer a free option, the premium option that costs $39.99 per year offers more features like reminder notifications, color coding, task sorting and file uploads.

 It never hurts to plan ahead and be prepared.
-It can be a very helpful exercise to put together some estimates of how much you might be paying in taxes or how much you might be getting back on your tax refund.
-It can help you set business goals and plan for the future.
-It’s also good to check out how different scenarios will pan out for you before making certain decisions on your taxes, like claiming specific exemptions or deductions.
+Try putting together some estimates of how much you might be paying in taxes.
+Or how much you might be getting back on your tax refund.
+It can be a very helpful exercise.
+It can also help you set business goals and plan for the future.
+It’s also good to check out how different scenarios will pan out.
+For instance, claiming specific exemptions or deductions.

 There are a number of free online calculators that can help you run the numbers.
 SmartAsset, TurboTax, and H&R Block all have a number of helpful information and calculators that can help with your estimates.

 If you haven’t already, consider one of the many services that let you file your taxes online.
 Digital tax returns are not only faster but less prone to errors.
 Many online tax prep services also offer audit protection.